-Credicorp Asset Management recognizes the opportunity and responsibility it has to contribute to the sustainable development of Latin America, promoting good corporate sustainability practices among the companies and projects in which it invests and the financial industry in general.
-Also, it recognizes that clients and investors who choose Credicorp Capital Asset Management as a manager may have objectives in terms of sustainability impacts or outcomes in addition to the financial ones.
-A responsible and sustainable investment approach contributes to the generation of integral value for customers, the investees' companies, and society.
+Credicorp Capital Asset Management recognizes the opportunity and responsibility it has to contribute to the sustainable development of Latin America, promoting good corporate sustainability practices among the companies and projects in which it invests and the financial industry in general.
+A responsible and sustainable investment approach contributes to the generation of integral value for our customers, the investees' companies, and society.